Should you eat after brushing your teeth?

 No, you should not eat after brushing your teeth at night.

-You should brush your teeth after your last meal before going to bed at night to keep your teeth healthy.
+You should brush your teeth after your last meal before going to bed at night to keep your teeth healthy and avoid rinsing it.

 This is because eating after you brush your teeth allows food particles to sit on your teeth while you're sleeping.
 This process leads to: